Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Hyperchaos in map via cascades of period-doubling bifurcations with periodic saddle orbits

+Let us start with the case $B=0$, when this map degenerates to the two-dimensional Mir\'a endomorphism.
+Lyapunov diagram near the 1:4 resonance, occurring at the point $(A,C) = (0, -1)$, and the corresponding part of the bifurcation diagram obtained with help of the MatContM package \cite{MatContM13,MatContM17,MatContM20} are presented in Fig.~\ref{ris:Fig12}.
+One can see that hyperchaotic attractors can appear right below the region with a stable periodic dynamics.
+Here, we explain the organization of bifurcation curves associated with the 1:4 resonance and the scenario for the appearance of hyperchaotic attractors in this case.

-The left and right boundaries of the stability region of $P^4$ are formed by a pair of saddle-node bifurcation cures SN$^4$ originating from the codimension 2 point R$_4$ where $O_+$ has a pair $e^{\pm i \pi/2}$ of multipliers.
-The bottom boundary of this region consists of three fragments: PD$^4$, NS$^4$, and, again, PD$^4$.
-The large left and right fragments correspond to the supercritical period-doubling bifurcation, and the small middle fragment corresponds to the supercritical Neimark-Sacker bifurcation.
-We note that the curve PD$^4$ touches the curve SN$^4$ in a point ff$^4$ corresponding to a codimension 2 \textit{fold-flip bifurcation}, where the point $P^4$ has the pair $(+1,-1)$ of multipliers.
-As is known from \cite{kuznetsov2004fold} (see also \cite{gheiner1994codimension}), depending on coefficients of the corresponding normal form, this bifurcation can be of four possible types.
-Our studies show that here we observe the fourth case from \cite{kuznetsov2004fold}.
-Namely, above this point, on the curve PD$^4$, the period-doubling bifurcation occurs with the stable periodic orbit $P^4$, while below this point, on the fragment pd$^4$, period-doubling bifurcation occurs with the saddle period-4 orbit $S^4$.
-Respectively, the period-doubling bifurcation transforms the stable orbit $P^4$ to a saddle of (2,1)-type and the saddle orbit $S^4$ to a saddle of (1,2)-type.
+We denote the stable period-4 resonant orbit $P^4 = (p_1, p_2, p_3, p_4)$, and the corresponding saddle orbit (of (2,1)-type) $S^4 = (s_1, s_2, s_3, s_4)$.
+The left and right boundaries of the stability region for $P^4$ are formed by a pair of saddle-node bifurcation cures SN$^4$ originating from the codimension-two point R$_4$ where $O_+$ has a pair of multipliers $e^{\pm i \pi/2}$.
+The bottom boundary consists of two curves PD$^4$ corresponding to the supercritical period-doubling bifurcation of $P^4$.
+The curve PD$^4$ touches the curve SN$^4$ at a fold-flip bifurcation point $ff^4$, where the $P^4$ has a pair of multipliers $(+1,-1)$.
+The same as for the fixed points of map \eqref{eq:MiraMap}, here we observe the fourth case from \cite{kuznetsov2004fold} (see its unfolding in Fig.~\ref{ris:Fig8}d).
+Namely, above this point, on the curves PD$^4$, the period-doubling bifurcation occurs with the stable periodic orbit $P^4$, while below this point, on the curves pd$^4$, period-doubling bifurcation occurs with the saddle period-4 orbit $S^4$.
+Respectively, the period-doubling bifurcation transforms the stable orbit $P^4$ to the saddle of type (2,1) and the saddle orbit $S^4$ to the saddle of type (1,2).